 Snapshot: Vantage World Travel is a wholesaler for international travel and some USA.
-The main cruise thrust is Europe, while elsewhere Vantage operates mostly full charters of small oceangoing ships and riverboats in North, Central and South America, Africa (Egypt & Indian Ocean), Asia (India, Myanmar, Cambodia & Vietnam, China & Borneo), Australia (Murray River), South Seas and ,and Antarctica.
+The main cruise thrust is Europe, while elsewhere Vantage operates mostly full charters of small oceangoing ships (some larger than 300 passengers) and riverboats in North, Central and South America (Galapagos & Amazon), Africa (Egypt), Asia (Myanmar, Cambodia & Vietnam, China), and Antarctica.
 Here we will emphasize the European river cruises.
-For oceangoing cruises in Europe and other parts of the world beyond Europe, head for the website — www.vantagetravel.com — packed with possibilities, and sometimes difficult to navigate.
+For oceangoing and river cruises in Europe and other parts of the world beyond Europe, head for the website — www.vantagetravel.com — packed with possibilities, and sometimes difficult to navigate.
 It is worth persevering as there are so many choices.

 Passengers: 50 and up with the majority over 70, originating almost entirely from the U.S.

-Passenger Decks: 4 passenger decks with cabins on three of the four.
+Passenger Decks: 3 and 4 passenger decks with cabins on two or three.
 Elevators operate between the cabin and public room decks.
-RIVER NAVIGATOR, RIVER SPLENDOR and RIVER VOYAGER additionally operate a stair lift to the top open deck, not a usual feature.
+Some riverboats additionally operate a stair lift to the top open deck.

 Price: $$ Expensive